 Public notice of meetings is a fundamental requirement.
 The Act usually mandates that entities must provide advance notice of the date, time, location, and agenda of the meeting.
 This notice is typically published in newspapers, on official websites, or other public means.

 Freedom of Information Act (FOIA): The Freedom of Information Act grants citizens the right to access public records and documents held by federal agencies, including documents, reports, emails, and photographs.
 It does not apply to Congress, the courts, or state and local governments.
 Federal agencies are required to respond to FOIA requests within 20 business days.
 This response can include providing the requested records, denying the request (with a specific reason), or requesting an extension if more time is needed.
 It allows citizens to better understand government actions, make informed decisions, and hold officials accountable.
 Overall, FOIA is vital in promoting transparency, government accountability, and public access to U.S. government records.
-It allows individuals and organizations to monitor government activities and ensures that government operates openly and responsibly.
+It allows individuals and organizations to monitor government activities and ensures that the government operates openly and responsibly.

 Whistleblower Protection: Michigan’s Sunshine Laws also include protections for employees or individuals who report misconduct or illegal activities within government organizations.
 These protections are intended to encourage transparency by shielding whistleblowers from retaliation.